JeffreyRodriguez/Liberator12k/About.md

 # 5. Why
 It is the imperative of every living thing to defend itself.

-That means: it's up to you to fight back when something tries to eat you.
+That means it's up to you to fight back when something tries to eat you.

 Get help if you can, but sometimes no help is coming.

-I hope this project is a light for you in dark times.
+Let this be a light for dark times.

 ## No Step
+The 2-inch-long Golden Poison Dart Frog's skin contains a toxin so deadly it can kill over a dozen adults.
+But they'd all have to touch it.
 Rosebushes and rattlesnakes get along like hemlock and honeybees.
-The Golden Poison Dart Frog's skin is so deadly it can kill over a dozen adults.
-But they'd all have to touch it.
+Harmless and helpless are worlds apart.

+Let us trade stories, good times, food, jeans, and genes.
 Go in peace and prosper.
-Lets trade stories, food, goods, and good times.

-Don't fuck with me, and I won't fuck with you.

-Life is an evolutionary arms race, and it's complicated.
-Do you think it's a good idea to be armed?
+Failing that - leave me alone or else.

 ## Bigger Fish to Fry
-States run like mindless machines.
-Code written by lawyers, run on flawed human beings each doing their own small task.
-Its ultimate tool: violence - to death.

 The great [democides](https://en.wikipedia.org/Democide) and [wars](https://en.wikipedia.org/wiki/List_of_wars_by_death_toll)
-have shown the need for individuals to be armed.
+in living memory have demonstrated the need for individually held arms.

+If history repeats itself, complying might be the death of you.
-If it comes to that, you might die complying anyway.
-So be like a honeybee, and fight like hell anyway.
+So like the honeybee - fight like hell anyway.

 ### The "Banality of Evil"
 The second greatest danger to human prosperity and life is the order giver.